Frequently Asked Questions

 Class starts tomorrow.
 I've never been to GRCC's campus.
 Where do I park?
 Where's the pool?
 What do I bring?

 If this is your first trek down to GRCC's lovely campus, be sure to check out our page "About GRCC's Lifeguard Classes".
 There are lots of tips about navigating the campus for the first time as well as plenty of helpful bits of information about what to bring, where to park, what to expect, etc. If you have more questions, email or call us.
 We're happy to tell you whatever you need to know.

 I have signed up and paid for class, but now I can't take it.
 Can I get a refund?

 If a candidate does not pass the prerequisite tests do they get their money back?

 No. Each candidate who enrolls in class should be aware of the skills required to begin the course as they are posted clearly on our website.
 100% of candidates who are unable to complete the prerequisite testing successfully will be dismissed from class without a refund.
 It is a candidate's responsibility to ensure that they are able to perform those tests successfully before class begins.
 We have no way of knowing prior to the start of class if any person is able to complete those tests.
 We are, however, staffed with instructors and prepared with the appropriate materials and supplies to train every person who is enrolled regardless of their ability.
-So, if you have questions about those requirements, please contact us prior to registering for class.
+So, if you have questions about those requirements, then please contact us prior to registering for class.
 If you're still unsure if you can pass those tests, please practice!
 We want everyone who registers to succeed, but we will not compromise the ARC's standards.